74. Hiring a business photographer? You need to read this first!

 She had a photoshoot done and was working with a webdesigner for her website.
 She also had Branding Guidelines (logo, fonts, colors) created by a graphic designer.
 Everything seemed to be on track to get her website live, but there was a problem…

-Webdesigner: “Jane, I mean, I can work with these photos, but they just don’t fit”
+Webdesigner: “Mary, I mean, I can work with these photos, but they just don’t fit”

 Webdesigner: “No, the style, the colors, the mood, it just doesn’t fit your branding.
 The photos are not bad, they just don’t work with your brand.”

-Jane is the not only customer that has come to me in the past with this problem, having done a previous shoot with someone else that “just didn’t work”.
+Mary is not the only customer that has come to me in the past with this problem, having done a previous shoot with someone else that “just didn’t work”.

 I believe that, had she had the checklist that I am about to share with you, this might not have happened to her, she would have saved herself time and money by only doing ONE really good branded shoot.